 - Successfully spearheaded an effort in Congress to designate every December 1-7 as Crohn's & Colitis Awareness Week.

 - Launched the first ever Advocacy Walk during Crohn’s and Colits Awareness Week, resulting in seven new Members of Congress joining the Congressional Crohn’s and Colitis Caucus.

 - The Foundation met with federal officials at the National Institutes of Health and the Food and Drug Administration, leading to new opportunities for the Foundation to partner with these agencies in medical research and patient and professional education.

 - Call for increased federal funding for Crohn's disease and ulcerative colitis research and awareness programs designed to improve the lives of patients.

 - Urge our legislators to implement responsible policies that can transform the lives of the more than 1.6 million Americans living with inflammatory bowel diseases.

 - We have helped to significantly increase federal funding of Crohn's and colitis research through our advocacy efforts.

 - We have established the Congressional Crohn's and Colitis Caucus, a bi-partisan group of Members of Congress that work together to raise awareness of inflammatory bowel diseases (IBD), support IBD medical research, and protect patient access to care.
 The Caucus is led in the House by Representatives Ander Crenshaw (R-FL-4) and Nita Lowey (D-NY-17) and has 71 members.

 Learn more about our advocacy efforts and priorities.

-Each year the Crohn's and Colitis Foundation of America (CCFA) is audited by an independent accounting firm and our financial statements are published in our annual report.
+Each year the Crohn's and Colitis Foundation is audited by an independent accounting firm and our financial statements are published in our annual report.